abtion/guidelines/career/product_manager_career_ladder.md

 -   Writes tasks in a clear manner (As a...I want to..So that.
 Details, Acceptance criteria).

--   Conducts basic user interviews and have the ability to empathize and analyze the user’s experience
+-   Conducts basic user interviews and have the ability to empathize and analyze the user’s experience.

 -   Analyzes features based on what problems they are solving and prioritize them based on time, risk, impact, usefulness, and how it matches with the bigger picture.